 The shock and awe was so great that the sporing press scrambled to give the Jets credit for a David vs. Goliath type upset victory.
 Yet beneath the surface, the establishment raged at the thought of the AFL being on a par with the NFL.
 Think not??
 To the left of this paragraph lies the remnant of that embarrassment.
 To not commission a championship ring along with the fallout from Baltimore Colt brass losing Don Shula, and swapping franchise’s with Robert Irsay (Rams) a few years later was tantamount to the size of the loss.
 This is the sequel to our original Requiem of An Upset.

-So seismic was the loss that commissioner Pete Rozelle decided to come up with a new round of playoffs called the wild card round.
+So seismic was the loss that commissioner Pete Rozelle decided to come up with a new round of playoffs called the divisional round.
 This would allow the team with the 2 best records who didn’t win their division to enter the championship race with the 2 division winners.
 Many believed that it was a move to keep a tremendous underdog like the Jets from making it to the Super Bowl.
-Another slap at the AFL if you will… Given the new landscape the Kansas City Chiefs and the Houston Oilers lined up to take on the AFL East Champion New York Jets and West Champion Oakland Raiders.
+Another slap at the AFL if you will since the NFL broke into a 4 division league… Given the new landscape the Kansas City Chiefs and the Houston Oilers lined up to take on the AFL East Champion New York Jets and West Champion Oakland Raiders.

 Enter the Kansas City Chiefs of Hank Stram and Lamar Hunt.
 It was Hunt who was the founder of the AFL and began with his team in Dallas and not Kansas City.
 As we entered 1969, the tenth AFL season, it was fitting that his team would have the last shot to win the overall championship in the last game ever for the AFL.
 They were the winningest team in league history and had played in championships in 1962 and the first Super Bowl in 1966.